· · · ·

 Source

-The Grand Bohemian Hotel which is part of the Marriott’s Autograph Collection.
-The hotel situated in the Biltmore Village about 6 miles from the Biltmore Estate.
+The Grand Bohemian Hotel is part of Marriott’s Autograph Collection.
+The hotel is situated in the Biltmore Village, about 6 miles from the Biltmore Estate, and has been completely renovated since Hurricane Helene.

-The moment you step inside the authentic Old World Tudor style- hunting lodge you quickly get a sense that this could easily be a hunting lodge in any of the ski resorts in America.
+The moment you step inside the authentic Old World Tudor-style hunting lodge, you quickly get a sense that this could easily be a hunting lodge in any of the ski resorts in America.
 The antiques, antlers everywhere, dead animals, and twig chandeliers are the main decor themes.
-The hotel is also one massive art gallery on its own.
+The hotel is also one massive art gallery.
 Every floor had art for sale.

 Omni Grove Park Inn